 It’s a sign that every aspect of your customer engagement and business strategy is aligned.

 Customers know what you offer, how you are offering it and have judged you to be worthy of their continued patronage.
-So it makes sense to prioritise increasing brand loyalty.
+So it makes sense to prioritize increasing brand loyalty.

 Mobile apps for business are extremely powerful in cultivating brand loyalty.